remacs/remacs/README.md

    [Rust installed](https://www.rust-lang.org/en-US/install.html).
    The file `rust-toolchain` indicates the version that gets installed.
    This happens automatically, so don't override the toolchain manually.
+   IMPORTANT: When the toolchain was updated, you have to reinstall rustfmt manually.
+PRs to fix this issue are very welcome.

 2. You will need a C compiler and toolchain.
 On Linux, you can do something like: